arshak0/organizations-card/README.md

-# This is an organizations cards app, developed using react and redux
+# This is an organizations cards app, developed using typescript, react and redux

 # Getting Started with Create React App